gabrielcassimiro17/harmony-scope/README.md

 The first version will contain only one llm call, but the evolution will contain a multi-agent conversation to create the review.

+TODO:
+- Add capability to fetch more than 50 palylist so the user can select the correct one.
+- Improve prompt with clear structure of the analysis
+- Test with multi-agent frameworks
+- Let the user select the model (gemini or open ai)
+- Add currently listening to the app

 Playlist Creator:
 Use the output of the playlist analyser to generate some interesting songs that